- Health Insurance

 As of 1 July 2013, the legislation was again changed to remove the Rebate from the LHC component of hospital cover premiums.

-On 1 April 2014 further changes will be made to the way the Rebate was calculated.
+On 1 April 2014 further changes were made to the way the Rebate was calculated.
 The level of rebate is now determined based on a weighted average ratio taking into account growth in the Consumer Price Index and the average premium increase for the health insurance industry.
 This means the value of your rebate may reduce over time.

 The level of rebate on a policy is determined by the age of the oldest person covered under the policy and applies to the total premium of the policy.